cnw004/mips_cpu/README.md

  ## Directory Structure
  - `src/`: Holds all of our module files that need to be included for the processor to be compiled
  - `docs/`: Holds team contract and work plan as well as any supporting documentation not found as comments in the modules.
+ - `test/`: Holds all of our files used to test our processor.
+This includes our unit test benches as well as tests such as hello.v, jump.v, and add_test.v that were crucial parts of testing our processor.
+ - `./`: The parent directory.
+This holds our README.md (so it shows on our github page), our wired together processor, and some supporting files needed to compile said processor.
+This folder also contains the script `run` which is used to compile and run our processor.

 ## Compilation and Execution
 To run and compile, navigate to the main directory and run `./run`.
 This compiles our processor to a file called `output` and then runs `output`.